Sourdough Discard Lemon Blueberry Rolls

 - Cover with plastic wrap pressed directly against the surface to prevent a skin from forming.
 Set aside while making your dough.

 - In a large bowl, whisk together the egg, sourdough discard, warm milk, vanilla, lemon zest, and sugar until well combined.
-It's okay if discard doesn't fully dissolve.
+It’s okay if discard doesn’t fully dissolve.1 large egg, 1/2 (120g) cup sourdough discard (100% hydration), 1 tsp vanilla extract, 2 (8g) lemons, zested, 1/4 (50g) cup granulated white sugar

 - In another bowl add the flour, baking powder, baking soda, and salt.
 Whisk together dry ingredients, and add to your wet ingredients.
-Mix with a dough hook or spatula until a shaggy dough forms.
+Mix with a dough hook or spatula until a shaggy dough forms.3 1/4 (400g) cups all-purpose flour, 1 tsp baking powder, ½ tsp baking soda, ½ tsp salt

-- Add the softened butter in 1 Tablespoon pats all over the dough and knead with your hands for a few minutes until dough is smooth and butter is incorporated.
+- Add the softened butter in 1 Tablespoon pats all over the dough and knead with your hands for a few minutes until dough is smooth and butter is incorporated.1/4 (57g) cup unsalted butter, softened

-- If desired, you can cover and refrigerate dough overnight for optimal fermentation.
+- Overnight Fermentation Option: you can cover and refrigerate dough overnight for optimal fermentation.
 Otherwise, proceed with the recipe as listed below.

 - Preheat your oven to 350 F (175C).